ruiyangl/Job_application_resources/Networking_templates.md

 >I also attached my resume for reference, and looking forward to hearing from you let me know when you are free so we can grab coffee and chat in person!

+#### Message to Jason (help from gpt-4)
+Subject: Seeking Introduction to Pacific Biosciences Hiring Team

+> Hello Jason,

+> I hope all is well with you!
+How have you been since transitioning from academia to the industry?
+Like you, I am looking to make a similar shift after leaving the Eichler Lab.

+> I noticed that Pacific Biosciences is currently hiring bioinformaticians, and I am very interested in pursuing an opportunity with your company.
+I was wondering if you might have any contacts within the hiring team and if you would feel comfortable making an introduction on my behalf.
+If you believe that you're familiar enough with my work history and skill set, I would be incredibly grateful for your assistance in connecting me with the hiring team.

+> Thank you in advance for any help you can provide, and I look forward to catching up with you soon!

 ### For acquaintances/One occasion contacts

 > Hi